karavanlarp/karavanlarp.github.io/eng/world/theuma.md

 Theumites are originally native to Theuma, and they make up about 5% of the continent's total population.
 They are born in the elemental sources and consist of pure elemental power.
 There are six theumite elements: fire, water, air, earth, light and shadow.

 Theumites are sexless and and genderless, but in some dialects they use different pronouns to refer to themselves.
-(OG: players are welcome to choose which pronouns their character should be refered to as).
+(OG: players are welcome to choose which pronouns their character should be refered to with).
 All theumites know how to use their innate power to some degree, but a theumite's skills depend on their talents, interests and respective training.

 **Characteristics**